 Not everyone wants to replace their guitar strings every Saturday night.
-There are a million and one better things to do, including play your guitar, and string changing doesn’t even grace the idea of a fun night.
+There are a million and one better things to do, including playing your guitar, and string changing doesn’t even grace the idea of a fun night.

 For those of us who would rather spend more time playing the guitar than changing strings, there is in fact a way, a light at the end of the string tunnel.
 This light has a name, and it is care and maintenance.